Visiting Iceland: My Top Tips for an Awesome Trip

 The best way to see Iceland is to follow its Ring Road, starting and ending in Reykjavík and taking in the famed Golden Circle of awe-inspiring sites northeast of Reykjavík.

-If you go in the summer, consider renting a car and driving the Ring Road yourself.
+If you go in the summer, consider renting a car or a camper van and driving the Ring Road yourself.
 This method is probably the most economical if you are traveling with two or more people.
-Mind you, “economical” and “Iceland” are not two words that go together.

 Consider a Guided Tour